 You might want to make a lamb roast for Sunday lunch.
 For my North African Lamb Tagine, leftovers become the hero of the dish.
-The sauce is rich and fragrant with sweet peppers and chickpeas for texture.
+The sauce is rich and fragrant with sweet peppers and chickpeas.
 It’s loosely inspired by a classic Moroccan Tagine, reflecting the bold and colourful flavours of Marrakech.

 Most of the ingredients are pantry staples.
-As with any good curry, the flavour of this tagine improves when made the day before.
-An overnight rest does wonders to intensify the taste, if you can resist and wait, that is.
+As with most stews and curries, the flavour of this tagine improves when made the day before.
+An overnight rest does wonders to intensify the flavours.
 I serve this lamb stew with a currant and herbed couscous salad, Turkish flatbreads and creamy yoghurt.
 This carrot and cranberry bulgur wheat salad is also rather fabulous with the lamb.

 North African lamb tagine with chickpeas and apricots

 1 clove garlic, minced